Side Impacts Are The Second Most Dangerous Type Of Auto Accident, Right Behind Head-Ons

-When it comes to intersections, the Federal Highway Administration (FHWA) estimates around 1 out of 5 traffic fatalities and approximately 4 out of 10 injuries happen at intersections.
-Almost half of all crashes at intersections are t-bones.
+Intersections are dangerous and constitute a disproportionate share of the traffic safety issues on a national, state, and local level.
+When it comes to intersections, the Federal Highway Administration (FHWA) says around 1 out of 5 traffic fatalities and approximately 4 out of 10 injuries happen at intersections.
+Almost half of all intersection crashes are t-bones.

 What Are The Common Causes of T-Bone Crashes?